North Carolina Divorce Process

 Research the Law

 - North Carolina Annulment and Prohibited Marriage Laws

 - North Carolina Child Custody Laws

 - North Carolina Child Support Guidelines

 Get Professional Legal Help With Your North Carolina Divorce

 For an uncontested divorce, without the involvement of children or complicated property matters, the process can be pretty straightforward in North Carolina.
-But everyone's situation is different and you may need professional help, especially if your estranged spouse has representation.
+But if you have minor children and/or property, you may need help from a lawyer to ensure that your divorce is handled properly.
 Get started today and contact an experienced North Carolina divorce attorney near you.